 Balou Star's ideal technique, outstanding scope, and elastic gaits were recognized early when he was licensed by the Hesse Breeding Society at the age of three.
 He was awarded a perfect 10 for jumping and the breeding director, Florian Solle, commented, "...we had a special highlight in the free jumping.
 Through carefulness, overview, skill, reflexes and technique, Balou Star demonstrates almost perfectly how we wish to see the jumping sequence out of a fluid, handy canter."

-This extraordinary talent was also recognized in 2009 at the 30 Day performance test in Schlieckau where Balou Star earned a perfect score of 10 for both his jumping manner and ability.
-Having also scored very highly in all other categories, he won beating out 42 competitors including the renowned stallion, Christian (Cartani x Lord Liberty).
+This extraordinary talented stallion was also recognized in 2009 at the 30 Day performance test in Schlieckau where he earned a perfect score of 10 for both his jumping manner and ability.
+Having also scored very highly in all other categories, Balou Star won by beating out 42 competitors including the renowned stallion, Christian (Cartani x Lord Liberty).

 Both Balou Star's sire and dam also trace back in the third and fourth generations to Domino (Domspatz) who represents the successful Hanoverian "Schockemoehle" jumping blood.

 Overall, Balou Star's offspring are impressive in their elegance, elastic movement and scope.
-They typically grow as large as their dams as seen by the 4 yr. old mare, Mona du Balou, who is 168 cm (16.2 H).
+They typically grow as large as their dam's as seen by the 4-year-old mare, Mona du Balou, who is 168 cm (16.2 H).
 By choosing Balou Star as a sire for their mares, demanding Balou-blood breeders will get the world class Quick Star genes at no extra cost!

 At the 2015 Boeckmann stallion show in February, Balou Star enthralled the audience jumping 1.60 m effortlessly.
 Mr. Boeckmann commented, "We have a new airplane in our stables!"